-Waikato Senior Sergeant Dean Anderson said police were called to the farm at an old Hopuhopu army camp firing range near Taupiri this morning after a farm worker unearthed the old shell while doing excavations at the property.
+Waikato police Senior Sergeant Dean Anderson said police were called to the farm at an old Hopuhopu army camp firing range near Taupiri this morning after a farm worker unearthed the old shell while carrying out excavations at the property.

 Anderson said the military were called to the scene and had since detonated the device.
 However, other shells had also been found and would also likely be detonated, he said.

-Anderson said they hadn't had any calls about the noise from the bomb being set off but suggested if residents heard any "pops" this afternoon, they would likely come from the farm.
+Anderson said they hadn't had any calls about the noise from the bomb being set off but suggested if residents heard any 'pops' this afternoon, it would likely come from Hopuhopu farm.

 "Apparently they're not too loud and they're [locals] probably used to it because there have been many over the years recovered and exploded by the military."